-- BUS-L 100 Personal Law (3 cr.)
+BUS-L 100 Personal Law (3 cr.)
 Effects of law on everyday lives.
-Topics may include family law, criminal offenses and traffic violations, personal injury and property damage claims, employee rights, landlord-tenant law, consumer rights, debt collection, selected real and personal property issues, wills and estates, selected contract law issues, and forms of business organization (partnership, proprietorship, and corporation). - BUS-L 201 Legal Environment of Business (3 cr.)
+Topics may include family law, criminal offenses and traffic violations, personal injury and property damage claims, employee rights, landlord-tenant law, consumer rights, debt collection, selected real and personal property issues, wills and estates, selected contract law issues, and forms of

+- business organization (partnership, proprietorship, and corporation). - BUS-L 201 Legal Environment of Business (3 cr.)
 P: Sophomore standing or Hutton Honors College freshman.
 L201 is an I-Core prerequisite that is required of all business majors.
-Emphasis on understanding the nature of law through examining a few areas of general interest, such as the duty to avoid harming others (torts), the duty to keep promises (contracts), and government regulation of business. - BUS-L 250 Law and the Arts (3 cr.)
+Emphasis on understanding the nature of law through examining a few areas of general interest, such as the duty to avoid harming others (torts), the duty to keep promises (contracts), and government regulation of business.
+Credit not given for both L201 and L293. - BUS-L 250 Law and the Arts (3 cr.)
 Examines legal issues of importance to visual or performing artists and persons involved in arts-related businesses.
 Subject areas may include copyright and trademark law; First Amendment concerns; the right of publicity; advertising law; and selected issues of tort, contract, personal property, and agency law.
-Legal aspects of organizing a business may also be addressed. - BUS-L 255 Topics in Business Law (1-3 cr.)
-Variable topic, variable credit course on issues and trends in Business Law. - BUS-L 293 Honors: Legal Environment of Business (3 cr.)
-P: Students must be admitted to the Hutton Honors College or the Business Honors Program with sophomore standing.
-L293 substitutes for L201, an I-Core prerequisite that is required of all business majors.
-Emphasis on understanding the nature of law through examining a few areas of general interest, such as the duty to avoid harming others (torts), the duty to keep promises (contracts), and government regulation of business.
-Credit not given for both L293 and L201. - BUS-L 302 Sustainability Law & Policy (3 cr.)
-The primary aim of the course is to provide students with a basic working knowledge of sustainability generally and environmental law and policy in particular, focusing on the United States but put in a global perspective.
+Legal aspects of organizing a business may also be addressed. - BUS-L 255 Topics in Business Law & Ethics (1-3 cr.)
+Variable topics course dealing with current legal issues and trends. in Business Law and Ethics. - BUS-L 271 Global Business Analysis (1.5 cr, 8 wks) P: D270 with C. Students apply the country analysis skills, learned in BUS-D 270 Global Business Foundations, to a specific country or region.
+Many Kelley departments offer versions of this course.
+This means that, while all versions focus on business analysis, each could emphasize a different field of business and/or region of the world. - BUS-L 272 Global Business Immersion (3 cr, 8 wks plus travel) P: D270 with C. Students begin this course with eight weeks on campus, studying similar topics as those in Global Business Analysis.
+In addition, after completing this on-campus work, students spend approximately 10 days with the class in the country they have studied.
+There, they participate in cultural and business site visits while completing their assigned research.